U.S. approves Roche's $4.3 billion purchase of Spark Therapeutics

 Basel-based Roche wants to buy U.S.-based Spark to gain a foothold in gene therapy and add to its growing portfolio of hemophilia A products.
 Its Hemlibra product, an anti-hemophilia A drug, is due to surpass $1 billion sales this year.

+Hemophilia sufferers lack a protein that helps blood to clot, putting them at risk of serious health complications including internal bleeding, joint damage or death.

+Hemophilia has traditionally been one of the most expensive - and for companies, most lucrative - treatment areas, with clotting factors running into the millions of dollars annually for some cases.

-Reporting by Diane Bartz; Editing by Sandra Maler and Sam Holmes
+Reporting by Diane Bartz; Editing by Sandra Maler, Sam Holmes and Chris Reese